hpcarcher/2014-07-21-cranfield/archer/sessions/Git.md

 * Experiment with developing a new feature, or a refactoring, we're not sure we'll keep.
 * Simultaneously prepare a paper for submission and add a new section for a future submission.

+A useful command - pretty-print log:

+    git log --oneline --graph --decorate --all

+See branches:

     git branch

 `*` - current branch.

-Create a new branch:
+Create a new branch for serving suggestions:

-    git branch new_recipe_format
+    git branch servings
     git branch

-Switch to new branch:

-    git checkout new_recipe_format
+    git checkout servings
     git branch

 Two concurrent branches now exist and we can work on either.

-Make and commit changes to `recipe.md`.
+Make and commit changes to the end of `recipie.md`.

-Switch between branches:

     git checkout master
-    cat recipe.md
+    cat recipie.md

+Edit and commit existing lines of `recipie.md`.

-    git checkout new_recipe_format
+    git checkout servings
-    cat recipe.md
+    cat recipie.md

+Make and commit changes to the end of `recipie.md`.

     git checkout master
-    cat recipe.md
+    cat recipie.md

+Pretty-print log.

-Once happy with our new format, we can merge changes from `new_recipe_format` into `master`:
+Once happy with our new format, we can merge changes from `servings` into `master`:

-    git merge new_recipe_format
+    git merge servings

 Merging is done on a file-by-file basis, merging files line by line.

+A new commit is automatically created to represent the merge.

+    git log
+    git log --oneline --graph --decorate --all

+What happens if we edit the same lines in both branches?

+    git checkout servings

-Make and commit changes to `recipe.md`.
+Make and commit changes to `recipie.md`.

-    git checkout new_recipe_format
+    git checkout master

-Make, commit and push changes to `recipe.md`, taking care to edit the same lines as above, but making different changes.
+Make and commit changes to the same lines in `recipie.md`:

+    git log --oneline --graph --decorate --all

+Merge:

+    git merge servings

 `CONFLICT` - changes can't be seamlessly merged because changes have been made to the same set of lines in the same files.